Stress & Anxiety

 Stress is a normal psychological and physical reaction to the ever increasing demands of life.
 Everyone experiences stress at some point during the year.
 Your brain comes hard-wired with an alarm system for your protection.
 When your brain perceives a threat, it signals your body to release the “fight-or-flight” response.
 Once the threat is gone, your body is meant to return to a normal relaxed state.
 Unfortunately, the nonstop stress of modern life means that your alarm system rarely shuts off – like your cell phone.

 Think of yourself as a cell phone.
 How often do you turn yourself off?
 Stop taking messages?
 Relax and rejuvenate?
 Your phone gets a reboot once in a while.
 Do you?
-Stress management allows you to reset or reboot your alarm system.
+Stress management with hypnosis allows you to reset or reboot your alarm system.

 The long-term activation of the stress-response system — and the subsequent overexposure to cortisol and other stress hormones — can disrupt almost all your body’s processes.
 This puts you at increased risk of numerous health problems, including: